-The Silver State Opportunity Grant (SSOG) is Nevada's first and only state-supported, need-based financial aid program for students attending a community college or state college within the Nevada System of Higher Education (NSHE).
+The Silver State Opportunity Grant (SSOG) is Nevada's first state-supported, need-based financial aid program for students attending a community college or state college within the Nevada System of Higher Education (NSHE).
 The 2015 Legislature created the SSOG program as a pilot program under Senate Bill 227 (Chapter 387, Statutes of Nevada 2015), and under Senate Bill 514 (Chapter 534, Statutes of Nevada 2015) appropriated \$5 million for the biennium (\$2.5 million per fiscal year) for grants to eligible students.
 During the 2017 Legislative Session the SSOG program became part of the approved Executive Budget, with an appropriation doubling that of the prior biennium: \$5 million for Fiscal Year 2017-18 and \$5 million for Fiscal Year 2018-19.
 The appropriation for Fiscal Years 2019-20 and 2020-21 was also initially set at \$5 million per year by the Legislature; however, program funding was reduced during the 31st Special Legislative Session due to COVID-19 related budget cuts under Assembly Bill 3 (Chapter 5, Statutes of Nevada 2020) by a total of \$867,966 for the biennium.
+Appropriations for Fiscal Years 2021-22 and 2022-23 matched pre-pandemic levels at \$5 million per year.

 Students from low-income families are a growing share of K-12 and higher education enrollments in Nevada, and their success in higher education is important, not only to the individual student and the public higher education institutions, but also to the State as a whole.
 It will not be possible to reach the college attainment goals necessary for a healthy state economy without the success of Nevada's low-income students.
-The SSOG program is an aggressive first step by Nevada to encourage more low-income students to attend college full time and ultimately earn a degree or credential of value.
+The SSOG program is designed to encourage more low-income Nevada students to attend college full time and ultimately earn a degree or credential of value.

-The SSOG program provided financial assistance to 1,064 students in Year One (2015-16), 1,696 students in Year Three, and 1,786 in Year Five.
-In each of the first five program years, SSOG predominantly served minority students, meeting and, in many cases, exceeding the overall percentage of minority students enrolled at each of the institutions.
-For example, in Year Five, 75.1 percent of SSOG recipients at NSC and 71.8 percent of SSOG recipients at CSN were minority students, compared to an overall minority population of 69.4 percent at NSC and 66.7 percent at CSN.
+The SSOG program provided financial assistance to 1,064 students in Year One (2015-16), 1,696 students in Year Three, 1,786 students in Year Five, and 1,860 students in Year 7.
+In each of the first seven program years, SSOG predominantly served minority students, meeting and, in many cases, exceeding the overall percentage of minority students enrolled at each of the institutions.
+For example, in Year Seven, 79.7 percent of SSOG recipients at NSC and 61.7 percent of SSOG recipients at TMCC were minority students, compared to an overall minority population of 75.8 percent at NSC and 47.2 percent at TMCC.

-In addition, since SSOG is the State of Nevada's first state-supported need-based financial aid program and recipients are required to file a Free Application for Federal Student Aid (FAFSA), it is the first program for which income information is available for all recipients.
+In addition, since SSOG is a need-based financial aid program and recipients are required to file a Free Application for Federal Student Aid (FAFSA), income information is available for all recipients.
 Data reported by recipients on the FAFSA and collected from the campuses for reporting to the National Association of State Student Grant and Aid Programs (NASSGAP) demonstrate that, as intended, the program is reaching some of the neediest students attending NSHE institutions.
-In Year Five, 70.7 percent of the dependent students and 88.5 percent of the independent students served reported a family income of less than \$50,000.
-The median family income for dependent student recipients was \$37,071 and for independent recipients it was \$18,963.
+In Year Seven, 73.6 percent of the dependent students and 90.9 percent of the independent students served reported a family income of less than \$50,000.
+The median family income for dependent student recipients was \$36,561 and for independent recipients it was \$22,298.